Law Enforcement and mentally ill By Dr. E. Fuller Torrey

 Since 1998, six law enforcement officers have lost their lives in encounters with assailants with mental illnesses in the Washington, DC metropolitan area alone.10

-Safety of people with mental illness is jeopardized
+Safety of people with mental illness is jeopardized by law enforcement

 People with severe mental illnesses are killed by police in justifiable homicides at a rate nearly four times greater than the general public.11